 Make offer coupon codes with Typeform using text variables

-You can use text variables and email notifications to collect leads and offer personalized coupon codes to your respondents.
+You can use text variables and follow-up email messages to collect leads and offer personalized coupon codes to your respondents.

 In this article, we’ll create a short survey for a smoothie shop that’s hoping to stir up interest in their new line of summer shakes.
 Respondents will receive a sweet surprise with a coupon in their inbox!